Ameeba Chat

 Your alias is your stable Ameeba identity.
 Pods help you organize your own communication and content under that alias.
 Spaces are for verified organizations that need shared structure across teams, projects, or departments.

 Ameeba Vault is the encrypted file storage system within the Ameeba ecosystem.
-Files are encrypted on your device before upload and stored privately.
+Files are encrypted on your device before upload and stored securely.
 When you share a file in Ameeba Chat, it is delivered securely from your Vault.

 How encryption, authentication, data handling, and recovery are approached inside Chat.